4383/4383.github.io/_posts/2016-12-8-how-to-identify-relations-between-files-and-determine-population-type-in-python-for-classify-these.markdown

 ## Problem

-I have a huge amount of html files and I know that these files are created with a somes templates.
+I have a huge amount of html files and I know that these files are created with some templates.

 I want identify how many templates are used for generate these files for generate somes generic parser on these.

-The idea is to classify these html files by population (used templates) in the first time and after I want create somes generic parser
-(one by population identified) for make the job and extract data on these.
+The idea is to classify these html files by population (used templates) in the first time and after I want create somes generic parser (one by population identified) for make the job and extract data on these.

 ## Prerequisites